paycoin-com/blockchain-meta/README.md

 True decentralization requires applications to work with decentralized data providers so that availability(uptime) of a specific data provider has no impact on the functioning of the decentralized application (ex: decentralized crypto currency wallet).

 As a result, directly relying on a third-party API provider is not really an option for a trully decentralized application.
-At the same time, in some cases the usability of the application to a large extend depends on the availabilty of such information.
+At the same time, in some cases the usability of the application to a large extent depends on the availabilty of such information.

 As one of the possible solutions to this issue Horizontal Systems runs an IPFS node (decentralized storage) that collects non-private meta data (ex: BTC to USD exchange rate) and stores all that data in a decentralized storage that is available to  DApps (including the BANK Wallet app by Horizontal Systems).
 Should there be an issue with any of the data providers the application will still continue functioning without interruption.

-The purpose of this repository is to provide tools for collecting essential meta-data related to crypto currencies (like exchange rates) and subsequently serve that data from on a decentralized storage infrastructure.
+The purpose of this repository is to provide tools for collecting much needed meta-data related to crypto currencies (like exchange rates) and subsequently serve that data to DApps from on a decentralized storage infrastructure.
 The data stored on IPFS is available to anyone interested, including the DApps (decentralized applications).

 Requirements: